staniond/esp32_puflib/README.md

 add `set(EXTRA_COMPONENT_DIRS /path/to/the/parent/directory/of/this/component)` line to your project CMakeLists.txt file.

 #### Partition table: (IMPORTANT)
-the library saves the helper PUF data and data during provisioning to the ESP-IDF NVS library.
+the library saves the helper PUF data and data during enrollment to the ESP-IDF NVS library.
 The default NVS partition is too small to save all the needed data, so bigger partition is needed.